MicrosoftDocs/SupportArticles-docs/support/dynamics-365/field-service/mobile-app/booking-timestamp-incorrect-time.md

 ## Resolution

-Here are some sways to resolve scenarios that result in incorrect timestamps.
+Here are some ways to resolve scenarios that result in incorrect timestamps.

 1. Offline Timestamp field is missing on the Booking for: When the field is missing from the form, it will show a form warning notification in offline mode.
 Add the field back to the form.